neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.allShortestPaths.stream(G: Graph, **config: Any) -> DataFrame

+    The All Pairs Shortest Path (APSP) calculates the shortest (weighted) path between all pairs of nodes.

 .. py:function:: gds.alpha.allShortestPaths.stream(G: Graph, **config: Any) -> DataFrame

     The All Pairs Shortest Path (APSP) calculates the shortest (weighted) path between all pairs of nodes.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.allShortestPaths.stream` instead.

 .. py:function:: gds.alpha.closeness.harmonic.stream(G: Graph, **config: Any) -> DataFrame